Azure/iotedge/test/README.md

 The end-to-end tests take several parameters, which they expect to find in a file named `context.json` in the same directory as the test binaries (e.g., `test/Microsoft.Azure.Devices.Edge.Test/bin/Debug/netcoreapp3.1/context.json`).
 Parameter names are case-insensitive.
 See [end-to-end test parameters](./doc/end-to-end-test-config.md) for details.

 #### Sample context.json
+Here is a sample context.json file that you can use as a starting point to configure the parameters to fit your environment.

 ~~~ json
 {
     "packagePath": "/home/azureuser/iotedge/edgelet/target/release/",